-Interpretation and translation services are FREE to MHP members.
-If you need help understanding MHP's written materials or need interpretation services, call Customer Service at (888) 327-0671.
-If you are deaf, hard of hearing, or have speech problems, you can access the TTY/TDD line, call 711.
+Interpretation and translation services are FREE to McLaren Members.
+If you need help understanding McLaren's written materials or need interpretation services, call Customer Service at (888) 327-0671.
+If you are deaf, hard of hearing or have speech problems, you can access the TTY line, by calling 711.
 Michigan Relay will assist you and is available 24 hours a day.